Skip to main content

 Foundations of Development Policy

-This is an ADVANCED elective course within the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path toward the Master’s in DEDP at MIT.
-You can enroll in this course for free by selecting the “enroll now” button at the top of the page.
-For more information on upgrading to the verified track to earn the course certificate, please visit our FAQ articles related to payment.
+This is an ADVANCED elective course within the International Development Track of the MITx MicroMasters program in Data, Economics, and Design of Policy (DEDP), which provides a path toward the Master’s in DEDP at MIT.
+Five total courses (3 core, 2 electives) are needed to complete the International Development MicroMasters Program Credential in DEDP.
+For more information on DEDP MicroMasters program requirements, please visit our FAQ page.

 In this course, we will study the different facets of human development in topics such as education, health, gender, the family, land relations, risk, informal and formal norms, public policy, and institutions.
 While studying each of these topics, we will delve into the following questions: